 As integrations are not core competence for many companies, in order to avoid unnecessary budget spending and inefficient resource management, they are choosing to outsource this work to a partner who has industry-specific knowledge and unique expertise.
 Such an integration strategy helps to achieve not only fast and seamless data integration but also efficient and effective resource allocation, which is quite essential in our turbulent time.

-As a rule, since an integration partner possesses an industry required knowledge and experience, development and execution happen rapidly.
-Moreover, the connections are easy to scale when the volume of the data or number of business partners increases.
+As a rule, since an integration partner possesses industry-required knowledge and experience, development and execution happen rapidly.
+Moreover, the connections are easy to scale when the volume of the data or the number of business partners increases.

 The benefits of managed integration solutions

 In brief, you can expect the following benefits in case of going with managed integrations: